raspberrypilearning/sense-hat-cheerlights/en/step_1.md

 ## Introduction

-Make your Sense HAT shine with pride
+Tweet a colour to light up your Sense HAT!

 ## Notes